The difference between natural cocoa and Dutch-process cocoa powder.

 Recipes with rising / leavening agents:

-Interchanging the two cocoa’s isn’t really recommend because of the difference in acidity between the two types.
-Not only will the colour and taste be affected but so too will the rising/leavening.
+I do not recommend interchanging the two cocoas because of the difference in acidity between the two types.
+This will not only affect the colour and taste but the rising/leavening, too.

 Because the natural cocoa powder is acidic it is usually paired with baking soda/bicarbonate of soda.
 As this is alkali and the cocoa’s acidity will neutralise the baking soda’s soapy flavour.
 It will also react with the baking soda to help the bake rise.

 If we think back to school science lessons, when we mix a weak base (baking soda) with a weak acid (natural cocoa powder), we get carbon dioxide.
 The alkaline and acid react and produce CO2 bubbles.
 It is these bubbles that create air and make cakes, brownies and cookies rise in the oven.